-AEMO will apply the following power system assumptions to consider minimum three phase fault level requirements for power system stability:
+AEMO will apply the following power system assumptions to consider minimum three phase fault level requirements for power system stability-:

-- (a) AEMO contingency studies will start from a system normal configuration with all transmission network elements in service10.
+(a) AEMO contingency studies will start from a system normal configuration with all transmission network elements in service.
 Individual generating units may be out of service as per expected market behaviour.
 From this starting point AEMO will assess whether the system can be maintained in a secure operating state.
-This entails assessing whether the system will remain satisfactory from a stability perspective and, on a case by case basis, can be returned to a secure operating state within 30 minutes of a credible contingency event or protected event. - (b) AEMO contingency studies will assume reasonable worst-case power system conditions for the issues being assessed.
-For example, if a stability issue is most severe in minimum demand periods (for example in the middle of the day during a spring weekend), AEMO will study expected power system conditions at those times.
+This entails assessing whether the system will remain satisfactory from a stability perspective and, on a case by case basis, can be returned to a secure operating state within 30 minutes of a credible contingency event or protected event.

-10 Excluding elements that are out of service as part of the system normal configuration, for example to maintain system security.
+&lt;sup>10 Excluding elements that are out of service as part of the system normal configuration, for example to maintain system security.